Reviews

 The dinosaurs speak to readers in this series, providing information in one or two sentences per page: “My horns are very useful.
 They are what makes me a Triceratops!”
 A realistic image of the creature appears on the opposite page.
 These are generally engaging though quite different… View →

-School Library Journal - Evaluating Online Sources
+School Library Journal - Taking Digital Notes

 This series describes how children can get the most out of digital citizenship.
 These titles do a nice job of addressing the collaborative possibilities of private and social networks for sharing one’s story or working together on school projects.
 View →

-School Library Journal - I'm a Stegosaurus
+School Library Journal - I'm a Pterodactyl

 The dinosaurs speak to readers in this series, providing information in one or two sentences per page: “My horns are very useful.
 They are what makes me a Triceratops!”
 A realistic image of the creature appears on the opposite page.
 These are generally engaging though quite different… View →

-School Library Journal - I'm a Brachiosaurus
+School Library Journal - Sensible Salts, Sugars, and Fats